 Corydoras like to search the substrate for food and tend to scratch and injure themselves on sharp substrates.
 For example, when they are blasting sand.
 So, it is best to use a smoother substrate like this natural aquarium sand.

 There are many types of snails.
 But freshwater aquarium snails are what you need for your fish tank.
 The most popular types are nerites (Neritina sp.), Inca snails, and Ivory snails.
 Snails are quite peaceful and spend most of their time eating algae.
 They also eat up uneaten food in the substrate.
 The only drawback is that they poop a lot.

 Kuhli loaches look like little eels.
 They are good at hiding, and you might not see them once they find a decent hiding spot.
 They usually come out at night but are also known to come out during the day when other fish are eating.
 Keep them happy and healthy by adding lots of shade and hiding spots to the aquarium.

-The zebra loach is another freshwater fish that is more active during the daytime.
+The loaches are another freshwater fish that are more active during the daytime.
 But, they still need lots of hiding places/shade.
 Do not keep kong-finned fish with these bottom-dwellers as they will pick at the fins and tails of these fish.
-Zebra loaches also compete with other scavengers for territory.
-So, it’s best to only keep one type of bottom feeder fish in the tank.
+Loaches also compete with other scavengers for territory.
+So, it’s best to only keep one type of bottom-feeder fish in the tank.

 Otocinclus catfish are algae eaters that graze on plants, decor, and tank glass.
 In the wild, they school in groups of up to 1000.
 So, I recommend at least 10 in a tank to keep them happy.